Top 10 High-Paying Skills to Learn in 2025

 AI isn’t just a buzzword—it’s the backbone of modern tech.
 Companies across industries, from healthcare to finance, are hunting for people who can build, train, and deploy AI models.
 If you can code in Python, understand frameworks like TensorFlow or PyTorch, and know how to work with data, you’re golden.
 Machine learning engineers are pulling in six-figure salaries, and the demand is only growing.

-How to start: Take online courses on platforms like Coursera or Udemy, and practice with real-world datasets on Kaggle.
+- How to start: Take courses on Coursera or Udemy, practice datasets on Kaggle.

 2. Cloud Computing